xaur/decred-proposals/market-makers/arguments.md

 ### Pro: Experiment to try

-> it's a spaghetti launch - it's not at all clear it will have a positive effect, but you can't know until you do it (@jy-p on [2019-08-15](https://matrix.to/#/!MIGqWXfLFBwhipPKYL:decred.org/$156589816719413SfIct:decred.org))

 Counter-arguments:

 > people are saying "it is an experiment", but the proposals are not set-up with the scope, timeline, or cost structure of an experiment (@betterfuture on [2019-08-11](https://proposals.decred.org/proposals/30822c16533890abc6e243eb6d12264b207c3923c14af42cd9b883e71c7003cd/comments/19))